Is there still a need for women empowerment coach in 2021? If women are asking for equality, then why focus on only empowering women through coaching?

 A women empowerment coach focuses on helping a client reach her highest potential.
 For doing this it is not important to get a certification.
 However, it is important to get training as I mentioned in my blog Can you be a Life Coach without Certification.

 As I always say, you should invest in yourself before asking clients to invest in you.
-You may begin by signing up for my free webinar.
+You may begin by signing up for my launchpad.
 The details are mentioned in the last segment of this blog.

 A simple Google search will show you several resources, books and podcasts online.
 As a women empowerment coach, you may want to look up some of these.